0xPrecision/Demo_Shop_Bot/README.md

 - Modify categories, styling, and product structure via the admin panel or the database.
 - For integrating online payments, CRM, and subscriptions use the modular architecture (see README and code comments).
 - Documentation and docstring comments will help quickly adapt the project for a client.
+- The project is fully ready for internationalization (i18n).
+You can extend translations by editing JSON dictionaries in /services/locales.

 ---